พระพุทธคู่บ้านคู่เมือง ดินแดนพุทธภูมิ สยามประเทศ

 read more

-Located in town on the Nan River bank is Wat Tha Thanon, which houses Luang Pho Phet, the principal Buddha statue of he province.
+Wat Tha Thanon is located in the heart of Uttaradit city, on the Nan River bank.
+This temple houses Luang Pho Phet, the principal Buddha statue of the province.
 It is of the Chiang Saen style and cast in bronze.... read more

 located on Sappasit Road, is an ancient temple of the city.
 Its former name was Wat Luang Mani Choti Sisawat; later on, the name was changed to Wat Pa Yai and then to its present name.
 The holy Buddha image much revered by the people of Ubon Ratchathani and nearby provinces is Phra Chao Yai Indra Plang.
 There is also a stone engraved tablet interred behind the pedestal of the Buddha image.... read more